coilysiren/TumblrDevKit/README.md

 ## Tumblr Variables in your SASS

 You can format your SASS variables to be Tumblr theme customization variables (editable in the theme customization interface).
-The format for that is as follows
+The format for that is

     $VARIABLE: unquote("{TYPE:VARIABLE}")
     $VARIABLE: VALUE !default

-In BLOGNAME.sass it will look like this:
+In BLOGNAME.sass it will look like this

     $color_primary: unquote("{color:primary}")
     $color_primary: rgb(244, 231, 144) !default